-Special Thanks From Key Clients
+Special Thanks from Key Clients

-“You took my information, reorganized it beautifully and made it understandable even to those who knew nothing of the topic.”
+“You took my information, reorganized it beautifully, and made it understandable even to those who knew nothing of the topic.”

 “Your ability to focus on the key points of complex medical issues and explain them with simplicity and clarity is a literary gift.”

-“Deciding to work with Nadine… was the best decision I have made in a long time.
-Her attention to detail, professionalism and writing skills are superb.”
+“Deciding to work with Nadine…was the best decision I have made in a long time.
+Her attention to detail, professionalism, and writing skills are superb.”

 “I just wanted to thank you for doing such an amazing job on my book, Healing the Addicted Brain.”

-(Special Note – This book was a New York Times bestseller!)
+(Note: This book was a New York Times bestseller!)

 Health Book FAQs